Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-python3.md

 Now everything is prepared to work on the migration of the package.

-For small packages or packages that have few dependencies, it is a good idea to try starting your instance now.
+For small packages or packages that have few dependencies, it's a good idea to try starting your instance now.

 ```shell
 ./bin/instance fg